 Willamette Life focuses exclusively on small affordable policies meant to cover funeral expenses.
 This gives us the upper hand in finding a policy for your specific health concerns and policy needs.

 Speak with a Willamette Life agent who can assist with finding the plan that is best for you.
 Our agents will also assist with completing the application.
 Since everyone has different medical concerns, finding the best plan takes expertise and knowledge.

 Call Willamette Life at 844-576-0019

 Average funeral costs can range over a wide variety of price points.
-Funeral expenses depend on the selection of a casket or urn, type of service, funeral homes, and more.
+Funeral expenses depend on selecting a casket or urn, type of service, funeral homes, and more.

-Listed below are the top 10 leading causes of death in the state.
+Listed below are the top ten leading causes of death in the state, according to the CDC.

 - Heart Disease

 - Alzheimer’s Disease

 Within relationships with family, friends, and acquaintances, we all know someone who has struggled with one of these health conditions.